ryan-taylor/workos-jsr/README.md

 This package is a fork of [workos-inc/workos-node](https://github.com/workos-inc/workos-node) adapted specifically for Deno and JSR.
 We maintain our own development path focused on Deno compatibility while tracking the upstream for reference only.

 Our versioning does not directly correspond to the official WorkOS SDK - we follow semantic versioning for our Deno-specific implementation.
+See [VERSION.md](VERSION.md) for details.

 ## Overview